 So I thought I’d share my own experiences here, for any other newbies who want to know what to expect from this unusual job.

-To make it nice and simple, I’ve very kindly split my thoughts up into 5 pros and 5 cons of teaching with iTutorGroup.
+To make it nice and simple, I’ve very kindly split my thoughts up into 5 pros and 5 cons of working for iTutorGroup.
 Let’s start with the positives.

 1) The Money Is Good (Usually)